kyma-project/kyma/docs/application-connector/docs/032-gs-create-application.md

 ## Check the App status

-To check the status of the created APP and show the output in the `yaml` format, run this command:
+To check the status of the created App and show the output in the `yaml` format, run this command:
 ```
 kubectl get app {APP_NAME} -o yaml
 ```